bellopromise/1wa-workitems/README.md

-# Bayzat Takehome Assignment
+# One World Accuracy Takehome Assignment

 ## Description

 Hello, this is my solution to the coding test.
-This component exposes a REST api with different endpoints for creation, retrieval, and processing of work items.
+This component exposes a REST api with different endpoints for creating, retrieval and processing of work items.
 This was built using [Spring Boot](https://spring.io/projects/spring-boot/) framework, [rabbitmq](https://www.rabbitmq.com/) for producing and consuming messages, and [Mongo](https://www.mongodb.com/atlas/database) for database storage, [Jasper Reports](https://www.jaspersoft.com/), and [junit](https://junit.org/) for unit and E2E tests.

 ## Prerequisites